paypal/seif-protocol/README.md

 // properties is a frozen Object (the function freezes it if it isnt already frozen)
 //            containing the listening party's details and connection options:
 //                   connectAddress: ip-address + port
+//                   connectPublicKey: public-key
 //                   petName: short name to lookup
+//                   connectionInfo: unencrypted options sent in the hello initiating a new connection.
-//                   connectPublicKey: public-key
+//
 //            In the presence of a hostCache, the petname will be looked up.
 //            If such a cache isn’t available the connectAddress and connectPublicKey
-//            parameters are required.
+//            parameters is required.
 //
-// connectCallback is a function invoked with no error on a successful connection
+// connectCallback is a function invoked with no error on a successful connection.
-//                 with the listening party.
 ```

 **party.seifEventEmitter()**

 This function returns a reference to the event emitter.
 This is used by the caller to
-handle "message", "reliableMessageConfirmation", "seifError" and "close" events.
+handle "message", "seifError" and "close" events.

 "message": This event is emitted when a message is received by the protocol for the
            party.

-"reliableMessageConfirmation": This event is emitted when a delivery confirmation is
-                               received by the protocol for a reliable message sent by
-                               the party.

 "seifError": This event is emitted on fatal and non-fatal errors relevant to the party,
              examples may be, lost connection, unable to read/write to caches etc.